 One of the most unique aspects of FMFC is our structure as a farmer owned cooperative.
 As a result of this structure, after we address our need to maintain capital at reasonable levels, and address the need to form additional provision for loan losses, we return our remaining earnings to our member-borrowers.
-This year, FMFC will be distributing \$10.4 million of cash patronage to the members which amounts to 0.70% of our patronage sourced average loan volume for 2018 and 46% of our patronage sourced net earnings.
-This patronage payment represents a slight increase from the amount distributed to members last year from our 2017
+This year, FMFC will be distributing \$12.5 million of cash patronage to the members, which amounts to 0.80% of our patronage-sourced average loan volume for 2019 and 56% of our patronage-sourced net earnings.
+This patronage payment represents an increase from the amount distributed to members last year from our 2018 earnings.
+We strongly believe that our patronage program is an important part of our value proposition to our members.
+We also understand that our financial success is a direct result of your ongoing support of FMFC!